-An external switch or circuit breaker should be installed near to the Quantum3 to allow the supply to be removed during installation and maintenance.
+An external switch or circuit breaker should be installed near to the Zenith 140 to allow the supply to be removed during installation and maintenance.
 In addition, the relay contacts should also have a means of isolating them from the unit.

-Interconnecting cables must be adequately insulated in accordance with local regulations.
+Interconnecting cables must be adequately insulated for IEC 664 Category II installations.
 Strip back 30 mm of the outer insulation of the cable.
 Strip 5 mm of insulation from the end of each conductor.
 Twist all exposed strands of the conductor together.
 Insert the stripped conductor into the terminal block as far as it will go and tighten the terminal block screw.
 Ensure that all strands are firmly clamped in the terminal block and that there is no excess bare conductor showing, and no stray strands.